ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 * Nitro-SYSTEM Binary Model (`.nsbmd`)
 * WaveFront OBJ (`.obj`)

-If you're planning to import the building in a gen 4 game, both DSPRE and PDSMS building editors only acccept NSBMD files.
-For gen 5 games, both OBJ and DAE work but the latter is recommended.
+If you're planning to import the building in a Gen 4 game, both DSPRE and PDSMS building editors only acccept NSBMD files.
+For Gen 5 games, COLLADA (`.dae`) files are preferred due to keeping vertex color, bone data, and bone animations, but if none of those are needed, `.obj` models are accepted, too.

 ##### Exporting Animations
 If the building you want to export has an animation, you can export it by selecting the animation on the menu on the right side of the editor after having selected the building, then click the *Open in CS* button right below it.
 This will open CreativeStudio, where you can then export it to whatever format you see fit.